ballantyne/node-paperclip-mongoose/README.md

 node-paperclip-mongoose
 =========

+For now I'm moving this back into the main repo because it is annoying to make changes to all the different modules and then reinstall and then test.
+I plan to eventually make it separate, but for now, this module is unnecessary.

 This is going to be the module that people need if they use mongoose.
 It won't work until the next version of node-paperclip is released, but I am publishing it in order to test it to ensure that when I do publish it it will work as expected.
 The configuration has changed and also the form that you would use to upload a document has also changed.